 In order to comply with the new federal regulation requiring the development of educational programming to celebrate Constitution Day on September 17th of each year, Imperial Valley College's Student Affairs Office provides faculty, students and staff with access to U.S. Constitution Day educational resources, movies, toolkits and free pocket size U.S. Constitution books.

 The Imperial Valley College Financial Aid Office administers an array of Federal and State Financial Aid Programs.
 Imperial Valley College does not participate in the Federal Loan programs, but alternative educational loans are offered by private lenders.
 Institutuional and off campus scholarships are adminstered by the Imperial Valley College Foundation Office.

 Contact Information for Obtaining Financial Aid Assistance

-Prospective or enrolled students who have questions about obtaining IVC Scholarships or federal or state financial aid should contact the Imperial Valley College Financial Aid Office at 760-355-6266 or via our Contact Form.
-Additional contact information for specific staff members can be found at Financial Aid & Scholarships (Click on Contact Information).
+Prospective or enrolled students who have questions about obtaining federal or state financial aid should contact the Imperial Valley College Financial Aid Office at 760-355-6266 or via our Contact Form.
+Questions about IVC Scholarships should be directed to the Imperial Valley College Foundation Office at 760-355-6113.
+Additional contact information for specific staff members can be found on the IVC Financial Aid Contact Information page.